xdevplatform/Gnip-Trend-Detection/README.md

 We focus on trend detection in social data times series.
-A time series is defined by the presence of a word, a phrase, a hashtags, a mention, or any other characteristic of a social media event that can be counted over a series of time intervals.
+A time series is defined by the presence of a word, a phrase, a hashtags, a mention, or any other characteristic of a social media event that can be counted in a series of time intervals.
 To do trend detection, we quantify the degree to which each count in the time series is atypical.
 We refer to this figure of merit with the Greek letter *eta*, and we say that a